 Domaine de Villaine

-In 2010, Aubert was awarded the prestigious ‘Man of the Year’ award by Decanter Magazine – an honour that, modest as he is, he would rather not have received.
-Today, his nephew Pierre de Benoist runs the estate with the same dedication to tradition and excellence.
+In 2010, Aubert was honoured with the prestigious “Man of the Year” Award by Decanter Magazine — an accolade he, modest as he is, would have preferred not to accept.
+Today, the domaine is run by his nephew Pierre de Benoist, who upholds the same dedication to tradition and excellence.

-Organic viticulture is at the centre of Domaine de Villaine.
-No pesticides or herbicides are used and fertilisation is limited to organic compost.
-This guarantees healthy grapes of the highest quality.
-The estate produces a wonderful selection of wines: Bouzeron, Bourgogne Côte Chalonnaise, Rully, Rully Cru and Mercurey.
-All elegant Burgundy wines with finesse and character – a pleasure to drink.
+At Domaine de Villaine, organic viticulture is central.
+No pesticides or herbicides are used, and fertilisation is limited to organic compost.
+This ensures healthy grapes of the highest quality.
+The domaine produces a beautiful range of wines: Bouzeron, Bourgogne Côte Chalonnaise, Rully, Rully Premier Cru and Mercurey.
+Each one is an elegant Burgundy with finesse and character — a pleasure to drink.

 Shopping Basket